tablecheck/adidas-devops-maturity-framework/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+# TableCheck Edits

+* Replaced some wording to better suit a remote-first culture.
+* Fixed some grammatical errors.

 # adidas DevOps Maturity Framework

 The DevOps maturity framework was created by adidas as a guide for the first DevOps cup to support